- Blood pressure medicines (‘antihypertensives’) are used to treat high blood pressure (hypertension).

-In deciding whether you need antihypertensive medicines, your doctor will check your overall risk of developing heart disease in the next 5 years or so.
+When deciding if you need antihypertensive medicines, your doctor will check your overall risk of developing heart disease in the next 5 years or so.

 The higher your risk, the more likely you’ll need medicines.

-The most common blood pressure medicines are ACE inhibitors, calcium channel blockers, beta blockers and diuretics.
+The most common blood pressure medicines are ACE inhibitors, calcium channel blockers and diuretics.
 Many people need more than one medicine to bring their high blood pressure under control.

-ACE (Angiotensin-converting enzyme) inhibitors or ARBs (angiotensin receptor blockers) work by widening your blood vessels.
-This reduces the pressure in the vessels and allows blood to flow more easily – making it easier for your heart to pump blood around your body.
+ACE (angiotensin-converting enzyme) inhibitors and ARBs (angiotensin receptor blockers) work by widening your blood vessels.
+This reduces the pressure in the vessels and allows blood to flow more easily, and makes it easier for your heart to pump blood around your body.

 Calcium channel blockers

 Diuretics are also known as fluid tablets.
 They work by making you urinate more to get rid of any excess water in your body.
-When the excess fluid is reduced, the pressure in your blood vessels and heart also lowers.
+When the excess fluid is reduced, the pressure in your blood vessels and heart is also lower.

 You may be able to reduce your blood pressure and reduce your risk of heart disease in other ways.
 Some people are able to reduce their blood pressure without taking blood pressure medicines.
 It helps to: